ScryEngineering/scrygroup.com/content/blog-posts/2019-09-28/Is-your-business-a-defacto-tech-company.md

 - **Beginner or casual user**

   This is the bucket most of us fall into; casual users who use the tool or software on a regular basis.
-We understand enough to get done what we need to (or who/where to ask for help), but wouldn't qualify as experts).
+We understand enough to do what we need to (or who/where to ask for help), but wouldn't qualify as experts).

 - **Admin or expert user**